MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion: Introduction

 Therefore, \ours obtains better controllability of the multi-object composition.
 An illustration of the progressive generation process is shown in Figure~\ref{fig:process_illustration}.
+Note that there is a concurrent work called RPG~\cite{yang2024mastering} sharing a similar high-level idea (i.e., decomposing the prompt into sub-tasks) with MuLan.
+However, there still exist substantial differences between ours and RPG.
+MuLan generates each object conditioned on previously generated objects while RPG generates all objects independently.
+MuLan does not require any manually designed demonstrations for in-context learning.
+In addition, as shown in Section~\ref{subsec:main}, MuLan can be directly applied to human-agent interaction during generation, which greatly boosts the flexibility and effectiveness of the generation.
 To evaluate \ours, we curate a dataset of intricate and challenging prompts from different benchmarks.
 To compare \ours with existing approaches, we prompt GPT-4V~\cite{openai2023} several questions based on the input texts to comprehensively evaluate the alignment of the generated images with the prompts from three aspects.
 We further conduct human evaluations of the generated images.
 Extensive experimental results show that \ours can achieve better controllability over the generation process and generate high-quality images aligning better with the prompts than the baselines.
 Example images generated by different methods are shown in Figure~\ref{fig:illustration}.
 Our main contributions are summarized as follows:\looseness-1 \begin{itemize}[leftmargin=*] \item We propose a novel training-free paradigm for text-to-image generation and a Multimodal-LLM agent.
 It achieves better control in generating images for complicated prompts consisting of multiple objects with specified spatial relationships and attribute bindings.\looseness-1 \item We propose an effective strategy to handle multi-object occlusion in T2I generation, which improves the image quality and makes them more realistic.\looseness-1 \item We curate a dataset of prompts to evaluate multi-object composition with spatial relationships and attribute bindings in T2I tasks.
-The quantitative results and human evaluation results show that our method can achieve better results compared to different controllable generation methods and general T2I generation methods. \end{itemize}
+The quantitative results and human evaluation results show that our method can achieve better results compared to different controllable generation methods and general T2I generation methods. \item We show that the proposed framework can be applied to human-agent interaction during generation.
+This enables users to effectively monitor and change/adjust the generation process during generation instead of waiting until all the generation is finished. \end{itemize}